clabornd/pmartR/cran-comments.md

+### November 14, 2023
+- Skipping long-running tests to speed up checks.
+These tests are still run with github actions.
+- Update LICENSE.

+### November 9, 2023
 **Dealt with error relating to missing package `pmartRdata` in Suggests.**  Package moved to drat repository and DESCRIPTION updated to use `Additional_repositories`.
 Examples now run conditionally on whether pmartRdata can be loaded with `requireNamespace` to prevent errors during checks.

 **Added vignettes to .Rbuildignore to avoid warnings.**  Vignettes take a long time to run and are published to a github pages.